UNINETTSigma2/documentation/files_storage/backup.md

 Files in this area will be **deleted** after 42 or 21 days, depending on the storage capacity, see [User work area](user-work-area) for details.

-**Fram and Betzy**: The project areas are backed up to Saga:
+**Betzy,Fram and Saga**: The project areas are backed up to NIRD storage which can be accessed via following mount point on all clusters login nodes:
+- `/cluster/backup/hpc/betzy/nnXXXXk`
-- `/cluster/backup/betzy/projects/nnXXXXk`
+- `/cluster/backup/hpc/fram/nnXXXXk`
-- `/cluster/backup/fram/projects/nnXXXXk`
+- `/cluster/backup/hpc/saga/nnXXXXk`

-**Saga**: The project areas are backed up to NIRD.

-If you have project access to the cluster where backups are stored, then you can retrieve them yourself.
-If you cannot access the cluster that holds the project backups, please contact support and we will help you restoring your data.

 ## Backup on NIRD